 The Breeders’ Cup Trophy was cast from the original and was directly supervised and approved by the University of Edinburgh for the exclusive use of Breeders’ Cup Limited.
-The largest version of the trophy is permanently owned by the Breeders’ Cup, and will be displayed at Santa Anita Park this year.
-Fifteen replicas are presented to the connections of the winners of each of the Breeders’ Cup World Championships races every year.
+The largest version of the trophy is permanently owned by the Breeders’ Cup, and is displayed at the official host track each year.
+Replicas are presented to the connections of the winners of each of the Breeders’ Cup World Championships races every year.

 CHAMPIONSHIP TROPHY BY LALIQUE